thoughtspot/ts_rest_api_and_tml_tools/README.md

 As mentioned in the intro, both `thoughtspot-rest-api-v1` and `thoughtspot-tml` modules are requirements for this package, and are assumed in the examples.

+To install the latest versions of the other modules:

+    pip install thoughtspot-rest-api-v1 --upgrade
+    pip install thoughtspot-tml --upgrade

 ### Importing the classes
     from thoughtspot import *
     from thoughspot_tml import *

 All features from the TSRestApiV1 class in the thoughtspot-rest-api-v1 module are available as the `.tsrest` sub-object from the `ThoughtSpot` class.

+### Modifying the TSRestApiV1 requests.Session object (SSL errors, etc.)
+The REST API commands are all handled via the `requests` module, using a `requests.Session` object.

+The session object used by all methods is accessible via:

+    ThoughtSpot.tsrest.session

+A common issue within organizations is SSL certificates not being available / included within the certificate store used by Python.
+One way around this issue is to use the `verify=False` argument in requests (this is not recommended, but may be the only easy path forward.
+Check with your security team and never use with ThoughtSpot Cloud or from outside your protected network).

+This will set the Session object to `verify=False` for all calls:

+    ts: ThoughtSpot = ThoughtSpot(server=server)
+    ts.tsrest.session.verify = False

+If you find there are other options you need to set on the Session object for your particular situation, you can use the same technique to apply other changes.

 ### Logging into the REST API
 You create a ThoughtSpot object with the `server` argument, then use the `login()` method with username and password to log in.
 After login succeeds, the TSRest object has an open requests.Session object which maintains the necessary cookies to use the REST API continuously .